 To measure environmental justice, exposure to polluting and toxic environmental harms, and socioeconomic factors, the following maps were pulled from the Environmental Protection Agency's EJScreen: Environmental Justice and Mapping Tool.
-The socioeconomic indicators shown for each County include population under 5, population over 64, People of Color - percent of individuals in a block group who list their racial status as a race other than white alone and/or list their ethnicity as Hispanic or Latino, and limited English speakers - percent of people in a block group living in limited English speaking households, defined as a household in which all members age 14 years and over speak a non-English language and also speak English less than "very well".
+The socioeconomic indicators shown for each County include population under 5, population over 64, People of Color - percent of individuals in a block group who list their racial status as a race other than white alone and/or list their ethnicity as Hispanic or Latino, and limited English speakers - percent of people in a block group living in limited English speaking households, defined as a household in which all members age 14 years and over speak a non-English language and also speak English less than "very well"44.
 The colors on the map correlate with national percentile concentrations of these subpopulations.
-The EJScreen explains the percentiles this way: "if your results indicate that an area is 48% minority and is at the 69th national percentile, this means that 48% of the area's population lives."
+The EJScreen explains the percentiles this way: "if your results indicate that an area is 48% minority and is at the 69th national percentile, this means that 48% of the area's population is minority, and that is an equal or higher % minority than where 69% of the US population lives."45